-There are many ND alumni in the NYAC, and they play a large part in the control of the NYAC, which has been termanti-segregation campaigns being ed a "Catholic Club".
-Therefore, the effects of anti-segregation statements from the alumni but said nothing about the policies of private clubs.
-The New York ND Club not only refused to take a stand, but also disclaimed any connection with Mr. Woodward or his committee.
+There are many ND alumni in the NYAC, and they play a large part in the control of the NYAC, which has been termed a "Catholic Club".
+Therefore, the effects of anti-segregassociations would have had a great effect on the NYAC.